AlexsLemonade/OpenPBTA-analysis/analyses/tmb-compare/TMB_d3b_code/README.md

-## TMB analysis
+# DEPRECATED: D3B TMB analysis

+This *deprecated* analysis was originally used to compare these TMB calculations to what is calculated in the `snv-callers` module.
+Its results do not end up in the final figures and results so it has since become deprecated.
+It was last up to date from the v17 data release.

 ###### Authors : Teja Koganti for D3B

 This analysis computes tumor mutation burden for different disease types.
 The first script takes single MAF file and filters variants based on `Types of mutations counted` from [Friends of Cancer research](https://jitc.bmj.com/content/8/1/e000147#DC1).
 TMB is computed as `(filtered variant counts* 1000000) / target BED length`.

 ### Calculate TMB